-As part of its statutory authority and responsibility to analyze sentencing issues, including operation of the federal sentencing guidelines, the Commission has identified its policy priorities for the amendment cycle ending May 1, 2005, and possibly continuing into the amendment cycle ending May 1, 2006.
-While the Commission intends to address these priority issues, it recognizes that other factors, most notably the resolution of United States v.
-Booker, ___ F.3d ___, 2004, WL 1535858 (7th Cir.
-2004), cert. granted, ___ S.Ct. ___, 2004 WL 1713654 (Aug.
-2, 2004) (No. 04-104) and United States v.
-Fanfan, 2004 WL 1723114 (D. Me.
-June 28, 2004), cert. granted, ___ S.Ct. ___, 2004 WL 1713655 (Aug.
-2, 2004) (No. 04-105), both of which currently are pending before the United States Supreme Court, as well as the enactment of any legislation requiring Commission action, may affect the Commission’s ability to complete work on any or all of the identified policy priorities by the statutory deadline of May 1, 2005.
+As part of its statutory authority and responsibility to analyze sentencing issues, including operation of the federal sentencing guidelines, the Commission has identified its policy priorities for the amendment cycle ending May 1, 2006, and possibly continuing into the amendment cycle ending May 1, 2007.
+While the Commission intends to address these priority issues, it recognizes that other factors, most notably changes that may be required as a result of United States v.
+Booker, 543 U.S. ___ (2005), 125 S.Ct.
+738 (2005), as well as the enactment of any legislation requiring Commission action, may affect the Commission’s ability to complete work on any or all policy issues by the statutory deadline of May 1, 2006.

 The Commission’s policy priorities for the upcoming amendment cycle are as follows:

-(2) continuation of its policy work regarding immigration offenses, specifically, offenses under §§2L1.1 (Smuggling, Transporting, or Harboring an Unlawful Alien), and 2L1.2 (Unlawfully Entering or Remaining in the United States), and Chapter Two, Part L, Subpart 2 (Naturalization and Passports), which also may involve the formation of an ad hoc advisory group on immigration offenses;
+(4) continuation of its policy work regarding immigration offenses, specifically, offenses under §§2L1.1 (Smuggling, Transporting, or Harboring an Unlawful Alien) and 2L1.2 (Unlawfully Entering or Remaining in the United States), and Chapter Two, Part L, Subpart 2 (Naturalization and Passports);

-(6) continuation of its work with Congress and other interested parties on cocaine sentencing policy in view of the Commission’s 2002 report to Congress, Cocaine and Federal Sentencing Policy;
+(5) continuation of its work with the congressional, executive, and judicial branches of the government and other interested parties on cocaine sentencing policy, including the update of Commission research, in view of the Commission’s 2002 report to Congress, Cocaine and Federal Sentencing Policy;

 (8) consideration of policy statements pertaining to motions under 18 U.S.C. § 3582(c)(1)(A)(i) for sentence reductions for "extraordinary and compelling reasons";